-Many people are unhappy with their smile because their gums are too long.
-Just like almost any issue with teeth, we can correct this problem.
-Gum reduction trims down gum tissue to achieve the shape and appearance you want.
+Many people are unhappy with their teeth because their gums rest too low on their teeth.
+If this a problem for you, we can correct it.
+Gum reduction trims down gum tissue to achieve the shape and appearance you can be happy with.

 What Causes Long Gums?

-Long gums may be due to a genetic conditions, health problem, or prescription medication.
+Long gums may be caused by genetic conditions, health problems, or prescription medicationt.
 In all cases, gums that extend too far over teeth can make teeth look too small.

 We can also help you if your gums are too short, which makes your teeth appear too large, or if your gums are misshapen.
 These problems can occur due to gum recession, particularly as a result of gum disease.
 If gum shape is due to periodontitis, gum contouring may be a necessary medical treatment rather than just a cosmetic procedure.